ansible-middleware/ansible-middleware-workshop/instructions/2-adding-collections.md

 This workshop uses the following collections:

 * middleware_automation.jcliff: This collection is used to perform configuration of the JBoss EAP instance.
-In this workshop we will use jcliff to install postgresql drivers, postgresql datasource, and modcluster.
-For this purpose of this workshop we will use the following version: 0.0.21.
+In this workshop we will use jcliff to install postgresql drivers, postgresql datasource, and configure mod_cluster.
+For the purpose of this workshop we will use the following version: 0.0.21.
+For more information see https://ansible-middleware.github.io/ansible_collections_jcliff/latest/

 * middleware_automation.wildfly: This collection is used to perform the installation and configuration of the JBoss EAP instance.
-For this purpose of this workshop we will use the following version: 0.0.4
+For the purpose of this workshop we will use the following version: 0.0.4.
+For more information see https://ansible-middleware.github.io/wildfly/main/

 * middleware_automation.redhat_csp_download: This collection is used to perform the installation and configuration of Jboss core services, which we will use for load balancing.
-For this purpose of this workshop we will use the following version: 1.2.1
+For the purpose of this workshop we will use the following version: 1.2.1.
+For more information see https://ansible-middleware.github.io/redhat-csp-download/latest/

 * community.postgresql: This collection is used to perform the installation and configuration of postgresql.
+For more information see https://docs.ansible.com/ansible/latest/collections/community/postgresql/index.html

 * community.general: This collection is requred by the moocule testing.
+For more information see https://docs.ansible.com/ansible/latest/collections/community/general/index.html

 To add these collections to your project, copy and paste the following in the file /molecule/default/requirements.yml